anjosh-zz/gradmap/README.md

 # visualiz-website
-Intuitive and Interactive platform for college course planning and searching.
+Smart, Intuitive, and Interactive college course planning.

-Map out your ideal 4 year plan and stay on track to graduate.
+Map out and visualize your ideal course plan.
+Find awesome courses that fit your schedule.
+Graduate on time.

 Made with Meteor and Neo4j.